 While pursuing his musical career, Rodríguez has also always made time for prioritizing education.
 He holds his bachelor and master of music degrees in jazz from Rutgers University.
 He obtained his doctorate of musical arts from the University of Texas at Austin in 2007.

 After my father died, I became very depressed and stopped playing for three years.
 I started up again because I got a job, teaching music in elementary school.
 Then I went back to school and obtained my Doctorate in trumpet.
-In 2008, I quit again after El Alquimista came out I could not get work.
+In 2008, I quit again after El Alquimista came out I couldn’t get work.

 It was a very disheartening time.
 I was angry and frustrated.
 Someone else might have handled it differently, but I can’t say I regret it.
 The situation inspired me to write a lot of music and pushed me in new directions.